felipe254/plpday2/README.md

 se-day-2-git-and-github

-1. Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
+1.Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
 •	Version Control: Version control is a system that records changes to files over time, allowing you to recall specific versions later.
 It helps track modifications, collaborate efficiently, and maintain project integrity by preventing conflicts and data loss.
 •	GitHub's Popularity: GitHub is a web-based platform built on Git, a distributed version control system.
 It is popular because it provides a user-friendly interface, collaboration tools (like pull requests and issues), and a vast ecosystem of integrations.
 It also hosts open-source projects, making it a hub for developers worldwide.
 •	Maintaining Project Integrity: Version control ensures that changes are tracked, documented, and reversible.
 It allows multiple contributors to work on the same project without overwriting each other's work, enabling seamless collaboration and reducing errors.

 2. Describe the process of setting up a new repository on GitHub.
 What are the key steps, and what are some of the important decisions you must make during this process?
 •	The following is the process of setting up a new GitHub repository: